top of page

 This post is for you if you are chasing a love story that does not exist.
 The confusion of the chase feels intense, but it is not chemistry.
 It is overthinking in dating - a mix of anxiety, pressure, and emotional exhaustion dressed up as love and romantic intrigue.

 The person you're dating shows intense affection, then they withdraw.
 That lack of clarity starts to feel like a mystery you were meant to solve.
 You assume the "hard to get" mystery means passion, but really, it is your nervous system in a constant state of confusion.
-This overthinking in dating becomes addictive, not because the connection is amazing, but because it is incomplete.
+Your overthinking becomes addictive, not because the connection is amazing, but because it is incomplete.
 You are not responding to connection; you are responding to inconsistency.

 Instead of a partnership, you have entered a pursuit.
 You are left with a raw, unsettled feeling where your internal peace fluctuates based on their level of effort.
 You keep going round and round like you are on a roundabout, crushed by the weight of the same repeating question: “Are they busy, or am I just not a priority?”
 You aren't just reflecting; you are trapped in a cycle of overthinking in dating because it is easier to audit their silence than it is to face the truth.